ruskyvisky/sechardstudyApp/README.md

 ### How to start the app?
 - If you want a only run frontend  `npm run frontend`

-- If you want a only run backend 'npm run frontend'
+- If you want a only run backend `npm run backend`

-- If you want run backend and frontend 'npm run fullstack'
+- If you want run backend and frontend `npm run fullstack`